shunny2/nlw-copa/README.md

 ## About Application

-Nlw-copa is a project to create polls of cup teams and share them among your friends.
+NLW-copa is a project to create polls of cup teams and share them among your friends.
 The project was created at the Next Level Week event by [Rocketseat](https://www.rocketseat.com.br/).

 ## Technologies
   - [NextJS](https://nextjs.org/)